webbuilders-group/silverstripe-image-cropper-field/README.md

 - Run `dev/build?flush=all` to regenerate the manifest

-## Usage
+## Setup

-There is no need to configure anything.
-Once you have it install and have run `dev/build?flush=all`, you can begin cropping images right away from with-in the file section of the cms.
+There is nothing to configure.
+Once you install and run `dev/build?flush=all`, you can begin cropping images right away from with-in the file section of the CMS.

 ## Features and Overview
 Image Cropper Field has a wide array of tools that will help any CMS Admin crop their images and limit the need to use external tools like Photoshop.